A framework for the next generation of stationary cosmological models: Luminosity distance

 \subsection{Quasars}

-In order to estimate $\tau_\gamma$, a homogeneous sample of 1598 quasars \cite{Lusso:19} with a distance modulus determined using their rest-frame X-ray and UV fluxes \cite{Lusso:15,Risaliti:16} was considered.
-To have fair estimates of the standard deviation of these distance moduli, the dataset was sorted by increasing redshift values and split into 64 groups of 25 quasars with similar redshifts,\footnote{With 23 quasars in the highest-redshift group.} the average redshift and distance modulus of each group being used for the present analysis.
+In order to estimate $\varepsilon$, a homogeneous sample of 1598 quasars \cite{Lusso:19} with a distance modulus determined using their rest-frame X-ray and UV fluxes \cite{Lusso:15,Risaliti:16} was considered.
+To get accurate average values from these distance moduli, the dataset was sorted by increasing redshift values and split into 64 groups of 25 quasars with similar redshifts,\footnote{With 23 quasars in the highest-redshift group.} the average redshift and distance modulus of each group being used for the present analysis, together with the corresponding standard error.

-A weighted least-square fit of these 64 average distance moduli yields $H_0 \tau_\gamma$ = 0.32 $\pm 0.03$ ($\mu_0$ = 43.1 $\pm$ 0.2).
-Interestingly, as shown in Figure \ref{Fig:quasars}, eqn \ref{eq:mu} matches the observational data (reduced $\chi^2_{dof}$ = 0.05) over the whole redshift range, namely, up to $z \approx$ 5.
+A weighted least-square fit of these 64 average distance moduli yields $\varepsilon$ = 3.1 $\pm 0.3$ ($\mu_0$ = 43.1 $\pm$ 0.2).
+Interestingly, as shown in Figure \ref{Fig:quasars}, eqn \ref{eq:mu} matches the observational data (reduced $\chi^2_{dof}$ = 1.20) over the whole redshift range, namely, up to $z \approx$ 5.

-Note that with $\Lambda$CDM as the background cosmology ($\Omega_m$ = 0.315, $\Omega_k$ = 0 \cite{Planck:18}), the quality of the fit is similar (reduced $\chi^2_{dof}$ = 0.06).
+With $\Lambda$CDM as the background cosmology ($\Omega_m$ = 0.315, $\Omega_k$ = 0)\cite{Planck:18}, the overall quality of the fit is poorer (reduced $\chi^2_{dof}$ = 1.47).
+It can however be improved, for instance by allowing significantly larger values for $\Omega_m$ \cite{Ratra:20,Zhu:21}.